 The Pressure Release Valve is what you use to manually release the pressure in your pot.

-If the valve is pointing toward the word "Airtight" or "Sealing", then the pot will retain most of the steam.
+If the valve is pointing toward the word "Airtight" or "Sealing", then the pot will retain most of the steam, which allows it to come to pressure.
 To release the pressure, toggle it to "Exhaust" or "Venting".

-If a recipe says something like, "Cook at high pressure for X minutes, then quick release," that means you cook with the Pressure Release Valve in the "Airtight" position, then toggle it to "Exhaust" as soon as the cooking time is up.
+If a recipe says something like, "Cook at high pressure for 5 minutes, then do a quick release," that means you cook with the Pressure Release Valve in the "Sealing" position, then toggle it to "Venting" as soon as the cooking time is up.
 That will release the pressure more quickly.
 Quick release!

 Sometimes, a recipe will say to do a natural release for a certain amount of time, usually 10 minutes.
 In that case, wait for your pot to beep to indicate that the cooking cycle is done.
 Then, set a 10 minute timer.
 When that timer beeps, toggle the Pressure Release Valve to "Exhaust" to release the remaining pressure.